Latest News

 For additional guidance on cemetery regulations and consumer rights, visit the Federal Trade Commission.

-Single burial plots are designated for individuals who want a dedicated resting place.
-These plots are one of the most common options available in cemeteries, offering a traditional and straightforward burial arrangement.
-They provide an affordable and practical choice, making them ideal for individuals who do not plan to be buried alongside family members or spouses.
+Single burial plots are designated for people who want a dedicated resting place.
+These plots are the most common options available in cemeteries, and are ideal for people who are not planning to be buried beside family members.

-These plots are typically marked with a headstone or grave marker, allowing loved ones to visit and pay their respects.
-Because they require less space than multi-person plots, they tend to be more budget-friendly.
-Many cemeteries offer flexible customization options, such as different types of grave markers or personalized memorials, to honor the individual’s life and legacy.
+These plots are generally marked with a headstone or grave marker since it lets loved ones visit and pay their respects whenever they feel like going.
+Since they take up less space overall, they are generally more affordable.
+Most cemeteries offer different customization options, such as personalized grave markers and personalized memorials that allow you to honor your loved one’s life and legacy.

-Companion plots are a type of cemetery plot designed to accommodate two individuals who wish to be laid to rest together.
-These plots are commonly chosen by married couples or close family members, such as siblings or lifelong friends.
-The burial arrangements can vary, with most companion plots placing individuals side by side, while some cemeteries offer double-depth plots where one casket is placed on top of the other.
+Companion plots are a type of cemetery plot designed to accommodate two people whose last wish was to be laid to rest together.
+These plots are generally chosen by married couples, close family members, or friends.
+The burial arrangements can vary, with the most common being two individual plots side by side.
+Some cemeteries also offer double-depth companion plots where the caskets are placed one on top of the other.

-One of the advantages of companion plots is the ability to create a shared memorial space, which can include a single headstone with both names or individual markers.
-Families selecting a companion plot should consider cemetery regulations regarding memorialization, as some locations may have specific rules about the types of grave markers allowed.
-Additionally, cemeteries may have specific conditions to prevent grave shifting over time, ensuring a secure and dignified burial arrangement.
+One of the advantages of companion plots is the ability to create a shared memorial space, which gives you the option to create a single headstone with both names or individual markers.
+Families who decide to pick a companion plot should make sure to ask the cemetery for regulations regarding memorialization, since some cemeteries have strict rules about the types of grave markers allowed.

-Family plots provide a designated burial space for multiple family members, allowing loved ones to remain together in a shared memorial area.
-These plots can accommodate small family sections (typically 2-5 individuals) or larger designated areas for extended families (6 or more members).
+Family plots provide a designed burial space for multiple family members, allowing loved ones to remain together in a shared memorial area.
+Generally, these plots can accommodate up to 5 individuals for small family sections and 6 or more members for extended families.

-Cremation plots provide an option for those who have chosen cremation but still want a permanent burial site.
-These plots can be found within traditional cemeteries or specialized memorial parks designed specifically for cremated remains.
+Cremation plots are a great option for people who choose cremation but still want a permanent burial site.
+These plots can be found in most cemeteries or specialized memorial parks designed for cremated remains.

-There are several ways to inter cremated remains, including:
+There are different ways you can inter the cremated remains:

-• Traditional burial plots: A smaller section of a cemetery designated for urn burials.
+• Traditional burial plots: Some cemeteries have a smaller section only for urn burials.

-• Columbariums: Above-ground structures with individual niches that house urns containing ashes.
+• Columbarium niches: These are above-ground structures that house urns containing ashes.

-• Memorial gardens: Outdoor spaces dedicated to cremated remains, often featuring shared or private markers.
+• Memorial gardens: Outdoor spaces dedicated solely to cremated remains and often have the option for shared or private markers.

-Some cemeteries may require the use of a grave liner for cremation plots to maintain the integrity of the burial site.
-Families should also consider additional costs, such as urns, grave markers, or memorial plaques when planning for a cremation burial.
+Some cemeteries will require a grave liner for cremation plots as a way to maintain the overall integrity of the burial site.
+Consider additional costs, the extra costs such as an urn, grave markers, or a memorial plaque when planning for a cremation burial.
 For a detailed cost comparison, visit our cremation costs information.

 Mausoleum Crypts

-Another type of cemetery plot are Mausoleum crypts.
+Another type of cemetery plot is mausoleum crypts.
 These provide an above-ground burial alternative for those who prefer entombment rather than traditional in-ground burial.
 These structures, typically made of stone or concrete, house caskets within individual or family crypts.

 Mausoleums come in various sizes, ranging from single-person crypts to large family chambers.
-Due to their durability, security, and prominence, these burial options tend to be more expensive than traditional ground plots.
+These burial options are often pricier than traditional ground plots.
+This is because they are durable, secure, and more prominent.
 Some mausoleums are private, reserved for a single family, while others serve as community spaces with multiple crypts available to the public.

 Veteran Plots

 Veterans and eligible family members may receive burial benefits through government programs, such as the Veterans Pre-Need Program.
-These dedicated plots are typically located in national or state veterans’ cemeteries and provide a dignified and honorable final resting place for those who have served in the armed forces.
+Such plots are typically located in national or state veterans’ cemeteries and provide a dignified and honorable final resting place for those who have served in the armed forces.

 Veteran burial benefits often include: